 Common Pests & Diseases

 Depending on where you live, wild animals could find your dragon fruit crop appealing.
 You may need to take measures to protect your cactus and its fruit from rats, raccoons, birds, and more.
-The plants are also attractive to ants, mealybugs, mites, and slugs.
+The plants are also attractive to ants, mealybugs, mites, and thrips.

 Stem and fruit canker and rot can be an issue for dragon fruit cacti as well.
 To avoid these types of issues, ensure your cactus gets the right amount of sun, moisture, and air circulation.